Cain-Hughes/Homelab/Hypervisor/README.md

 # Proxmox Hypervisor ***(work in progress)***

 This section documents the Proxmox VE environment that forms the core of my homelab.
-I am currently running Proxmox VE 9.x.x on an HPE ProLiant DL380 Gen9 configured as my primary hypervisor.
+I am currently running Proxmox VE 9.x.x (Latest version as I am constantly updating) on an HPE ProLiant DL380 Gen9 configured as my primary hypervisor.
 Proxmox has been a reliable and flexible platform for managing virtual machines, containers, and hardware pass-through, and it continues to be one of the best hypervisors for hands-on learning and experimentation.

 My setup is designed to support storage virtualization, media services, network services, and general testing.
 Proxmox provides an easy way to isolate workloads, snapshot them, experiment with new configurations, and recover quickly when something breaks.

 ## Current Virtualization Layout